Developing 24 stitch optical illusion patterns for use on punchcard machines and more.

 A spreadsheet may still be used if preferred to draw the initial draft of the design, working in black and white only would be fine, and the import could then be processed in Gimp.

 Mosaics and Mazes are generally knit with color changes every 2 rows using either the slip stitch or tuck carriage setting in both directions.
-Beginning with any DIY or published design, in order to knit the motif using the tuck setting, there are basic rules to remember.
+Beginning with any DIY or published design, to knit the motif using the tuck setting, there are basic rules to remember.

 This illustrates possibilities using a random 6-stitch repeat, A.

-If the plan is to set the knit carriage set to tuck in both directions, the design would need to be color-reversed to BThe white cells in B represent loops held on corresponding knitting machine needles, the limit in Japanese standard machines is often 4.
+If the plan is to set the knit carriage to tuck in both directions, the design would need to be color-reversed to BThe white cells in B represent loops held on corresponding knitting machine needles, the limit in Japanese standard machines is often 4.
 Black cells represent knit stitches, generally seen in groups or on either side of tuck stitches/ white cells, to anchor the loops down for proper stitch formation.
 There are some infrequent exceptions to that rule.

 When uncertain as to results in developing DIY designs, begin with a published repeat to build up confidence.
 This is a hand-knitting resource for endless inspiration, no separations are provided in the book text.
 There are always many ways to achieve the same task depending on the specific program used, one’s level of skill, and individual thought process.